-ABx1 26 is legislation adopted and signed by Governor Jerry Brown in June 2011 and upheld by the California Supreme Court in California Redevelopment Association, et al. v.
+ABx1 26 also known as the "Dissolution Act" is legislation adopted and signed by Governor Jerry Brown in June 2011 and upheld by the California Supreme Court in California Redevelopment Association, et al. v.
 Ana Matosantos, et al., which amends the California Redevelopment Law and provides that the Agency will be dissolved effective as of February 1, 2012.

 - Incur new indebtedness or other obligations or restructure existing indebtedness and other obligations.

 - Make loans or grants.

 - Renew or extend leases or other agreements.